 4 Day Road Trip From Brisbane: 800 km Return

 Fraser Island, known for a longer time as K’gari by the traditional landowners, is a largely undeveloped island off the coast north of Brisbane.

 More of an ‘off’ road trip you will need a high clearance four-wheel drive to explore the world’s largest sand island.
 But for those prepared to leave the bitumen behind, this trip offers one of Queensland’s hero destinations and one of the best national parks in Queensland.
-Discover 166,000 hectares of national park featuring freshwater lakes and creeks, rock pools, ancient rainforests, shipwrecks and kilometers and kilometers of unspoiled beaches.
+Discover 166,000 hectares of national park featuring freshwater lakes and creeks, rock pools, ancient rainforests, shipwrecks, and kilometers and kilometers of unspoiled beaches.

 You’ll need to drive three hours north of Brisbane to Inskip Point to catch the ferry to the southern point of Fraser Island.
 On the island, beach driving and a series of sandy tracks allow you to navigate the island.
-Highlights of Fraser Island include the crystal clear Eli Creek, the Champagne Rockpools, the stunning white sand of Lake Mackenzie, dense interior rainforest, Orchid Beach, fishing, and watching the sunset over Harvey Bay on the western side of the island.
+Highlights of Fraser Island include the crystal clear Eli Creek, the Champagne Rockpools, the stunning white sand of Lake Mackenzie, the dense interior rainforest, Orchid Beach, fishing, and watching the sunset over Harvey Bay on the western side of the island.

 Fraser can be done over four days but you could easily spend a week or more exploring the great sand island.